What to do if you find an injured Raptor / Bird of Prey in NE Indiana, NW Ohio or SE Michigan

-Please note that we cannot accept mammals, reptiles, song birds, as we simply are not equipped to provide care for them.
+Please note that we do not accept mammals, reptiles, or song birds as we simply are not equipped to provide care for them.
 Please refer to the list below for non-Raptor issues.

 Outside of those areas:

-If you are available to rescue and transport the bird to a local rehabber, you will need to have: heavy gloves, a blanket or sheet, and suitable box available.
+If you are available to rescue and transport the bird to a local rehabber, you will need: heavy gloves, a blanket or sheet and a suitable box.
 You may try to cover the bird's head with the blanket to avoid further stressing the bird.
 Gently pick up the bird, keeping a close eye on its sharp talons and beak.
 A bird of prey's talons and beak can hurt!
-Place the bird securely in box.
+Place the bird securely in the box.

-If you are unable to contain the injured animal, or unable to contact a licensed rehabilitator, contact your local law enforcement division.
+If you are unable to contact a licensed rehabilitator, contact local law enforcement .